 It is claimed that a great way to get white teeth at home is to mash up a strawberry, dip your toothbrush in it and brush your teeth with it.
 Results are usually said to be apparent after two weeks.

 This claim is valid.
 The malic acid in the strawberries acts as an exfoliator and removes superficial debris.
-This acid is found in higher concentrations in ripe strawberries, so the riper, the better.
+This acid is found in higher concentrations in ripe strawberries, so the more ripe, the better.
 However, be sure to brush your teeth gently using this method, as strawberries also contain citric acid, which tends to weaken the hardness of your enamel surface.

 4. Oil Pulling